OWASP/CheatSheetSeries/cheatsheets/Vulnerable_Dependency_Management_Cheat_Sheet.md

 **Note:**

-Proposal mentioned in this cheat sheet are not silver-bullet (recipes that work in all situations) but should be used a foundation and adapted to your context.
+Proposal mentioned in this cheat sheet are not silver-bullet (recipes that work in all situations) but should be used as a foundation and adapted to your context.

 # Context

-Most of the project use third-party dependencies to delegate handling of differents kind of operations like generation of document in a specific format, HTTP communications, data parsing of a specific format...
+Most of the projects use third-party dependencies to delegate handling of differents kind of operations like generation of document in a specific format, HTTP communications, data parsing of a specific format...

-It's a good approach because it allow the development team to focus on the real application code supporting the expected business feature.
+It's a good approach because it allows the development team to focus on the real application code supporting the expected business feature.
 The downside is that when one of the dependencies used is impacted by a security issue then it impact also the security posture of the application itself.

 This aspect is referenced in the:
 * [OWASP TOP 10](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_2017_Project) under the point *[A9 - Using Components with Known Vulnerabilities](https://www.owasp.org/index.php/Top_10-2017_A9-Using_Components_with_Known_Vulnerabilities)*.